We may collect a share of sales or other compensation from the links on this page.

 I cover this in much more detail on my guide to staying fog-free.

 The best lenses for night skiers who wear glasses are the OutdoorMaster Ski Goggles which are advertised as OTG ‘over the glasses’ goggles.
 They sit further from the face and will accommodate a greater range of glasses.

 Otherwise, you can wear contact lenses under any clean ski goggles or buy a separate pair of inserts.

-P.S I wrote a whole guide to skiing with glasses if you want tips on getting the right fit, alternatives to OTG and how to stay fog free on the mountain.
+P.S I wrote a whole guide to ski with glasses if you want tips on getting the right fit, alternatives to OTG, and how to stay fog-free on the mountain.